About Lakeshore

 Vital records for Lakeshore, Hancock County, Mississippi including birth certificates, death certificates, and marriage licenses are available through the Mississippi State Department of Health.
 Requests can be made online, by mail, or in person.
 The Hancock County Clerk's office may also issue certified copies.
 Valid identification and proof of eligibility are required.

-To register to vote in Lakeshore, Mississippi, residents can register online through the Mississippi Secretary of State's website, by mail, or in person at the Hancock County elections office.
+Fingerprinting services for Lakeshore, Mississippi residents are available through local police (where present) and authorized providers in Hancock County.
+Services cover background checks, professional licensing, and employment screening.
 Mississippi requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Mississippi Secretary of State's voter lookup tool.
 For local municipal elections in Lakeshore, contact the Hancock County Clerk's office for schedules and ballot information.

 Property records for Lakeshore, Mississippi are maintained by the Hancock Tax Assessor's Office and the Hancock County Chancery Clerk.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Hancock County, including parcels in Lakeshore.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Hancock County Chancery Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Mississippi counties provide online property record searches through their county websites.
-For in-person requests, visit the Hancock County offices at the county courthouse.
 The Hancock County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Lakeshore, Mississippi residents are available through both county and state offices.
 The Mississippi State Department of Health, Vital Records, located in Jackson, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Mississippi.
 Orders can be placed online, by mail, or in person.
 Locally, the Hancock County Clerk's office issues marriage licenses and maintains marriage records for Hancock County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.